-Note: The spousal benefit will not increase if Evelyn delays fling after her full retirement age.
+Note: The spousal benefit will not increase if Evelyn delays filing.
 This is a very basic example, but some situations can be complicated.
-We strongly urge you to consult the Social Security administration with any questions you may have.
+We strongly urge you to consult the Social Security Administration with any questions you may have.

-Anyone thinking about this option may want to look at earnings differences.
-If incomes have been mostly similar, or a lower monthly income is manageable, the lower-earning spouse may want to claim Social Security first, while the higher earner waits until age 70, allowing their benefit to grow.
+Anyone thinking about this option may want to look at earnings differences between spouses.
+If incomes have been mostly similar, or a lower monthly income is manageable, the lower-earning spouse may want to claim Social Security on their own earnings record first, while the higher earner waits until age 70, allowing their benefit to grow.

 “What if Social Security Goes Away?
 I Could Miss Out!”